spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   .. code-block:: console

-     $ spack --debug -v install -v intel-mpi
+     $ spack --debug -v install intel-mpi

-  The the ``--debug`` option can also be useful while installing client packages `(see below) <Using Intel tools in Spack to install client packages_>`_ to confirm the integration of the Intel tools in Spack, notably MKL and MPI.
+  The ``--debug`` option can also be useful while installing client packages `(see below) <Using Intel tools in Spack to install client packages_>`_ to confirm the integration of the Intel tools in Spack, notably MKL and MPI.